vasveena/amazon-emr-ttt-workshop/docs/day1/studio/exercise.md

 You can see the list of categories.
 From EMR Studio, we ran analysis for categories "Apparel" and "Baby".
 Now let us run this notebook from API for categories "Furniture" and "PC".
 You can select whichever categories you want.

-Run following commands in your EC2 JumpHost to upgrade your AWS CLI.
+Run following commands in your EC2 JumpHost to upgrade your AWS CLI (if not done already).

 ```
 sudo su ec2-user